 The nomination must be submitted electronically to firstname.lastname@example.org and include:

 You may provide material in support of your nomination.
 See full instructions on how to nominate someone.

 Recipients will receive the Medal, a miniature replica of the medal, a circular silver lapel pin displaying the British Columbia shield of arms, a certificate, and they are entitled to use the post-nominal letters M.G.C.

 Why is the B.C.
 Government introducing this new form of recognition?

 Exceptional British Columbians contribute to our social fabric and we want to recognize that contribution publicly.
-Awards and decorations are an important way to reward excellence, achievement and service and the work of B.C.’s good citizens deserves to be recognized.
-The Medal of Good Citizenship will be an additional form of recognition bestowed by the Province, second only to the Order of British Columbia.
+Awards and decorations are an important way to reward excellence, achievement and service and the work of B.C.'s good citizens deserves to be recognized.
+The Medal of Good Citizenship is an additional form of recognition bestowed by the Province, second only to the Order of British Columbia.

 Who will choose the recipients?
 How can you ensure a fair and transparent process?

 All nominations will be accepted and reviewed for accuracy to ensure all required criteria have been met.
 An independent Selection Committee, whose members are appointed, will review all nominations and make recommendations on the selection of recipients.